Skip to content Skip to footer navigation

 They rated it as 'Poor' for some of the basic things a fridge should do, like keep your food fresh and maintain the same temperature.

-This fridge was so underwhelming that our experts literally couldn't find any good points to mention in our review
+This fridge was so underwhelming that our experts couldn't find any good points to mention in our review

 When we tested its temperature stability, it absolutely bombed out, which means you could end up with your ice cream melted and re-frozen, for example.
-It wasn't quite as bad as the Bosch in this regard, but it's still pretty terrible.
+It isn't quite as bad as the Bosch in this regard, but it's still pretty terrible.

 For the price, you can definitely do better.